-This is just a very brief post to let you know that plans are underway for another Rasters Revealed one-day conference to be held in the spring of 2018.
-Exact dates and locations are being finalised now, so keep an eye on this site and on Twitter #rastersrev for updates.
+This is just a very brief post to let you know that plans are underway for another Rasters Revealed one-day conference to be held on the 15th January 2021.
+Keep an eye on this site and on Twitter #rastersrev for updates.

 Geoger Ltd. is a spatial and environmental data consultancy, specialising in remote sensing, image processing and elements of mapping, as well as environmental and spatial data analysis and project management.
 We apply scientific methods and commercial standards to data, primarily using open-source software and advocating the inclusion of open data.
 We provide services to commercial and academic clients with the aim of increasing awareness of remote sensing and open-source.
 Currently, Geoger Ltd is Alastair Graham!

 There has been a brilliant response to the Call for Presentations, which is now closed.
 A large number of very interesting talks and workshops have been submitted!
 The Raster Revealed organisers are currently assessing each submission and filling the conference agenda.
 Many thanks to everyone who has submitted an abstract: we will be in touch soon with more information!